ParadoxPrime/Agile_Repo/README.md

 <!--Assignment 1 requirements screenshots-->
 ![Iteration 1](images/iteration1.png)

-Our iteration 1 directory contains our work relating to iteration 1
+Our iteration 1 directory contains our work relating to the iteration 1 section of our assignment (as seen above).
 - Personas directory
 	- 4 Personas
 - Minutes